 Creating a CrossBox Cluster

-If you are a hosting or a mail service provider, or if you ever plan to have more than one CrossBox server, then we advise you to think about creating a CrossBox Cluster.
+If you are a service provider, or if you ever plan to have more than one CrossBox server, then we advise you to think about creating a CrossBox Cluster.
 Here we will explain how you should plan your deployment and what are the benefits of building a CrossBox Cluster.

-- Advertise a single IMAP/SMTP/POP3 for all customers, no matter what specific slave server they are hosted on.
+- A single IMAP/SMTP/POP3 hostname for all customers, no matter what specific slave server they are hosted on (mail.my-hosting.com).

-- Mix different cPanel, Plesk, and Stand-alone servers within the cluster.
+- Mix different cPanel, Plesk, Direct Admin and Standalone servers within the cluster.

 - Scale indefinitely by simply adding more Slave servers to the Master server.